bxparks/AceRoutine/examples/MemoryBenchmark/README.md

       of a `COROUTINE()` that loops every 10 milliseconds.
     * Remove `COROUTINE_DELAY_SECONDS()` functionality.
 Saves about 200 bytes on
       AVR processors, mostly from the removal of `udiv1000()` which takes almost 180 bytes.
-Replacing with native `/1000` does not help that much because that consumes about 130 bytes and is 3X slower on AVR processors.
+Replacing with native `/1000` does not help much because native long division consumes about 130 bytes and is 3X slower on AVR processors.

 ## How to Generate